Liquid Restaking Token Accounting: An LRT Is a Position, Not a Coin (2026)

 Sources

-• Position-tracking and reward-decomposition discipline (analogous to LP/DeFi position reconciliation); slashing as a loss event; characterisation framework/protocol-specific and evolving
+• Position-tracking and reward-decomposition discipline (analogous to LP and DeFi position reconciliation), slashing treated as a loss event, and a characterisation that remains framework- and protocol-specific and is still evolving.

 Editorial disclaimer